newrelic/newrelic-java-agent/instrumentation/spring-ai-model-1.0.0/README.md

 * `vendor_name`: Name of LLM vendor (ex: `SpringAI`)
 * `vendor_version`: Version of instrumented LLM library (ex: `1.0.0`)

-Note: The vendor version isn't obtainable from the SpringAI `EmbeddingModel` so the instrumentation version is used instead.
+Note: The vendor version isn't obtainable from the SpringAI `EmbeddingModel` so the instrumentation module version is used instead.

 Additionally, the following supportability metrics are recorded to indicate the agent config state.